pospi/jschema.binding/README.md

 - ensure all callback contexts are being carried through to execution
 - fire events in correct order internally in databinding to reduce sort time when firing
 - Add error callback value passing for dependencies
-- Retrieve default values from schema when reading
 - fix trailing star wildcards skipping bottom-level events when bubbling property changes
 - remove `clearIdOnClone` option or add `storeInstances` option to select between these behaviours
 - Allow creating separate environments with JSV